 Pre-requisite Courses and Assumed Knowledge and Capabilities

-Enforced Pre-requisite: Successful completion of course: Practical Data Science (COSC2670).
+Enforced Pre-requisite: Successful completion of course: Practical Data Science (COSC2670) or Programming Fundamentals (COSC2531).

-- Social network analysis: much data is relational, hence can be represented as networks.
-This course will cover topics in social network analysis like centrality (identifying the important nodes/people in the network), network clustering analysis, influence propagation (if you have to market something, which people in the network do you give samples to so they can spread how good your products are), etc.
+- Social network analysis: much data is relational, allowing many exciting forms of networks analysis.
+This course will cover topics in social network analysis such as centrality (identifying the important nodes/people in the network), network clustering analysis and influence propagation (if you have to market something, which people in the network do you give samples to so they can spread how good your products are).

-- Social media analytics: data can be both: textual and relational, e.g., Twitter.
-In this course you will engage with how to apply basic NLP to extract meaningful document representations, then use them to understand Tweets, their authors, and sentiment analysis.
-Social media and networks evolve quickly with time.
-Major challenges are how to process and update our analysis (stream processing) and how to detect interesting events and changes (such as customers bad-mouthing a company online because their system broke down) from monitoring social media (event detection).
+- Social media analytics: data are textual also, e.g., tweets in Twitter.
+Hence it is important to analyse them from a textual perspective.
+In this course you will engage with how to apply basic natural language processing (NLP to extract meaningful document representations, then use them to understand tweets, their authors, and perform sentiment analysis.
+Social media and networks also evolve quickly with time, and a major challenge is how to detect interesting events and changes,such as customers bad-mouthing a company online because their system broke down.

 Objectives/Learning Outcomes/Capability Development